-During the 2015-2016 financial year, training was developed and rolled out to Group Procurement staff to raise awareness on what modern slavery looks like, its impact on individuals, companies and society, the background to the Act, what ANZ is doing in response to the Act, how this will impact our supply chain and what staff can do to minimise the potential risks.
+At a minimum, Group Procurement mandates Modern Slavery training for all its sourcing staff.
+This training includes; what modern slavery looks like, its impact on individuals, companies and society, the background to the Act, what ANZ is doing in response to the Act, how this will impact our supply chain and what staff can do to minimise the potential risks.